Mathématique: Lantean Dream Team: Part 2

 “Chaya Sar,” their Morgan confirms, and Sheppard’s whole awareness blazes with trellised flowers, ripe fruit on gentle winds, the warmth of sun, the burst of life.
 “It’s weak, but it’s permanent, even through her disgrace.”

 “She’s not disgraced everywhere, facet,” Athleisure Morgan says.
-The words are hard but her eyes blaze with kindness, and again, Sheppard’s mind bursts into its own flowering, syrup running through his spirit, easing the ache of sleepless weeks, the pain of weeks-long separation from a city on the sea.
+The words are hard but her eyes blaze with kindness, and again, Sheppard’s mind bursts into its own flowering, syrup running through his spirit, easing the ache of sleepless nights, the pain of weeks-long separation from a city on the sea.

 Athleisure Morgan moves to Rush, circling him with caution.
 The quality of her presence turns older, more cautious mist than stone-cut power.
 Her water aspect calls to his, and Rush resists it, his expression impassive, his energy signature blazing with fire.
 She pulls back.
 “This one is human?”